oracle-livelabs/database/23aifree/introduction/intro-adb-free-container.md

 ## About This Workshop

-In this workshop, you'll quickly set up the Oracle Autonomous Database Free Container Image 23ai in our visual remote desktop environment.
+In this workshop, you'll quickly set up the Oracle Autonomous Database Free Container Image 23ai in our virtual remote desktop environment.
 You'll start the container and execute a few scripts to make APEX and ORDS available, ensuring a seamless integration.
 Utilizing Podman Compose, you'll achieve a consistent configuration, and gain access to adb-cli, ORDS, APEX, Database Actions, and more through an automated setup process.
 This approach allows you to easily harness the full potential of the Oracle  Autonomous Database Free 23ai.

 Estimated Time: 15 minutes